abhibhargav29/Mp3Converter/README.md

 ## YT DOWNLOADER

-We have downloaded video from you tub eusing pytube3.
+We have a CLI to download video from youtube using pytube3.
 We also have a ready to run executable of the same.

 ## MP3 CONVERTER